aidardarmesh/python-docs/README.md

 ## 6. Modules

 Module is file containing defitions and statements.
 Module name is file name without suffix `.py` attended.
-Withing a module, module's name (as string) is available as value of global variable `__name__`.
+Within a module, module's name (as string) is available as value of global variable `__name__`.

     import fibo # importing definitions and statements from fibo.py